 - A screen shot illustrating the best "intelligent moment" using your application.

 - An executable jar file, i.e., a file that can be executed using "java -jar file.jar".
 This file must contain a Main-Class manifest entry and all of the class files in CETask, plus any utilities (e.g., GUI builders) you are using.
 Note that the default JVM does not handle jar files inside of jar files, so you need to expand all the class files properly.
 (You may find the Fat Jar Eclipse Plug-In handy.)

 NB: You will be required to run your demo in class using this jar file!

 If your project uses speech, please create a jar file that runs without speech, so that someone without a microphone can try it.
 You can leave in all your speech code, just omit the (expanded) jar files in task/speech.
-Make a separate entry in the web page for the speech version (there is also a separate turn-in assignment for the speech jar file).
+Make a separate entry in the web page for the speech version.

 - A diagram and xml source for your task model.